-Academic Hospital Marien Duesseldorf
+Marien Hospital Duesseldorf

-The team of the hospital consists of competent doctors, the best professionals in their field, who work in interdisciplinary cooperation.
-In clinical practice, doctors use modern equipment, cutting-edge technology, as well as innovative treatments, which as a whole allows achieving optimal results of therapy.
+The team of the hospital consists of competent doctors who are the best professionals in their medical field.
+They all work in interdisciplinary cooperation.
+In their clinical practice, doctors use state-of-the-art equipment, the very latest technologies, as well as innovative treatment methods, which in combination allows achieving optimal treatment outcomes.

 Meals and Menus